HuwCampbell/HuwCampbell.github.io/resume.markdown

   designed to help businesses collaborate more productively when performing analytics or machine learning tasks.
 With a custom version control system and governance workflow, and high performance Spark backend.
+- Next Best Action Consulting.<br>
+  I am a principle consultant working on a complex NBA system for a large telecommunications provider.
+Coming to the team I had to become proficient in Kotlin rapidly, and work effectively in distributed team over a numerous complex systems.<br>
+  Work I'm most proud of in this project is optimising the weakly typed DSL used by users to describe business rules.
+I implemented code analysis and splitting based on dependency tracking, to reduce redundant computation applied to similar product combinations, and a compiler to simple but performant Java code for just in time compilation.
+These improvements increased performance of user defined queries by more than 100x.
 - Big data streaming productionisation in Kafka and Spark.<br>
   Reworked and advised a new Kafka architectures which would better facilitate propagating cell tower data at rates higher than 200 gigabytes